 Peanuts versus candy

-Naturally, peanuts are a more healthful alternative to candy.
+Peanuts are a more healthful alternative to candy.

 In a 2009 study, 25 men and women ate a set amount of either peanuts or candy every day for 14 days.
-As expected, the study found that participants who ate candy gained weight and their waistlines expanded as a result.

 Risks and considerations

-Snack alternatives for people with diabetes
+Other nuts for people with diabetes

-Dietitians specializing in diabetes suggest that almonds and almond butter, as well as sunflower seeds and sunflower seed butter, can be good alternatives to peanuts and peanut butter.
+Dietitians specializing in diabetes suggest that almonds and almond butter, as well as sunflower seeds and sunflower seed butter, can be alternatives to peanuts and peanut butter.

 Almond butter is a delicious alternative to peanut butter for those who are allergic to peanuts or dislike the taste.